Soviet frigate Storozhevoy: Barratry

-One of the officers who had voted in favor of the mutiny had escaped under the cover of night and had run across the naval dock to raise the alarm; however, the guard at the gate did not believe him.
+One of the officers who had voted in favor of the barratry had escaped under the cover of night and had run across the naval dock to raise the alarm; however, the guard at the gate did not believe him.
 Both the officer and guard were later brutally beaten, arrested, imprisoned, starved, tortured and interrogated by the KGB.

 On discovering that they might soon be detected, Sablin decided to set sail immediately, rather than wait till the morning and leave with the rest of the fleet, as originally planned.
 The crew immediately set sail under the cover of dark and made their way out of Riga.
 Sablin also ensured that the radar was off to avoid detection from Soviet forces.

-When Soviet authorities learned of the mutiny, the Kremlin ordered that control must be regained, fearing Sablin might follow in Jonas Pleškys' footsteps to ask political asylum in Sweden.
+When Soviet authorities learned of the barratry, the Kremlin ordered that control must be regained, fearing Sablin might follow in Jonas Pleškys' footsteps to ask political asylum in Sweden.
 Half the Baltic fleet, including thirteen naval vessels, were sent in pursuit and were joined by 60 warplanes (including three Yak-28 bombers, this being the only instance of a Yak-28 firing in anger), which dropped 250 kg bombs in the vicinity of the rebel ship.
 The aircraft also strafed Storozhevoy repeatedly.
 The ship's steering was damaged and she stopped dead on the water 32 km from Swedish territorial waters and 530 km from Kronstadt.
 After warning shots from the closing loyal warships, the frigate was eventually boarded by Soviet marine commandos.
 By then, Sablin had been non-fatally shot in his leg and detained by members of his own crew, who also unlocked the captive captain and officers.
 All of the complement from Storozhevoy, including the captain, were brutally beaten, arrested, starved, tortured and interrogated by the KGB.
 But only Sablin and his second-in-command, Alexander Shein, a 20-year-old seaman, were tried and convicted.
 The ship's crew was then changed completely.

 At his trial in July 1976, Sablin was convicted of high treason and was executed by firing squad on 3 August 1976, while Shein was sentenced to prison and was released after serving eight years.
 The rest of the mutineers were set free, but dishonorably discharged from the Soviet Navy.